A genuine test for hyperuniformity: Preliminaries

-In accordance with \cite[Chapter 9]{Bremaud20}, we call $\beta^!_2$ the {\em covariance measure} of $\eta$.
-In fact, the measure $\beta^!_2$ is the second reduced factorial cumulant measure of $\eta$, which is a special case of a locally finite measure $\beta^!_m$ defined in \eqref{ereducedcum} for each integer $m \ge 2$.
+The measure $\beta_2:=\beta^!_2+\gamma\delta_0=\alpha_2-\gamma^2\lambda_d$ is the {\em covariance measure} of $\eta$; see \cite[Chapter 9]{Bremaud20}.
+In fact, $\beta^!_2$ is the second reduced factorial cumulant measure of $\eta$, which is a special case of a locally finite measure $\beta^!_m$, defined in \eqref{ereducedcum} for each integer $m \ge 2$.
 The covariance measure is only defined on the system of bounded Borel sets of $\R^d$.
-The restriction $\beta^!_2(B\cap \cdot)$ of $\beta^!_2$ onto a bounded Borel subset $B$ of $\R^d$ is a finite signed measure and hence can be written as the difference of two orthogonal finite measures.
-In this way, we can define the {\em total variation measure} $|\beta^!_2|$, first on $B$, and then by consistency on each Borel set.
+The restriction $\beta^!_2(B\cap \cdot)$ of $\beta^!_2$ onto a bounded Borel subset $B$ of $\R^d$ is a finite signed measure, which hence can be written as the difference of two orthogonal finite measures.
+This allows us to define the {\em total variation measure} $|\beta^!_2|$, first on $B$, and then, by consistency, on each Borel set.
 The result is a locally finite measure on $\R^d$.
-If $\eta$ has a pair correlation function $g_2$, then
+If the point process $\eta$ has a pair correlation function $g_2$, then

 and